sohamda/JET-Web-Components/rich-text-editor/README.md

 If you are interested to know more about these toolbar options, check : https://quilljs.com/docs/formats/

-## To add a Fonts dropdown use the slot provided by the component.
-# How to use "fontsArea" slot
+## To add a Fonts dropdown use the slot provided by the component - How to use "fontsArea" slot

 Define a "select" in the slot